blackbaud-services/prismic-utils/readme.md

 **Params**

-`options`: various options to use when fetching
+`options`: various options to use when fetching:

-- `repository`: the name of the Prismic repository e.g. my-repository
 - `type`: the type of document to fetch e.g. page
-- `fields`: an array of objects containing predicates e.g. [{ field: 'uid', value: 'my-uid' }]
-- `orderings`: an array of order string e.g. ['my.page.title desc']
 - `token`: the document ref to fetch (defaults to Api.master())
+- `options`: Query options, as in https://prismic.io/docs/javascript/query-the-api/query-options-reference
+-  `predicates` (string | array): Predicates options, as in https://prismic.io/docs/javascript/query-the-api/query-predicates-reference
+- `repository`: Repository to query from

 ### `fetchDocument`